Celebrating Mothers | April 2024

 This night, there was enough food for all three.
 Most nights are not so fortunate.

 Despite her dedication to caring for her girls and providing them with food and water, the young family is extremely vulnerable to starvation, disease, and other conditions as a result of poverty.
 The International Children’s Fund wants to make every effort to remove the burdensome weight that sits atop Nalongo’s shoulders at every waking moment.
-Only 20 years old, we want to make sure she, and all mothers in Africa burdened by poverty, have their whole life ahead of them.
+Nalongo is only 20 years old.
+We want to make sure she—and all mothers in Africa burdened by poverty—have their whole lives ahead of them.

 With your generosity, we have been able to do that by providing life-saving food and medicine.
 With your continuous support, we will continue to provide as much help as we can.